Sapun Ghar at Büyük Valide Han in Istanbul.

 September, 26 – October, 16 2-7 pm Tuesday-Saturday

-In 2015, the artist Iris Andraschek was artist in residence in Istanbul supported by the Austrian Chancellor and supported by the Istanbul based association DIYALOG.
+In 2015, the artist Iris Andraschek was artist in residence in Istanbul supported by the Austrian Chancellor and accustomed by the Istanbul based association DIYALOG.
 During her residency in Istanbul she started an ongoing project on the so called Aleppo Soap.

 For the first time Iris Andrascheck is presenting this ongoing project at the Büyük Valide Han in Istanbul in the frame of parallel events of the 16th Istanbul Biennial organized in cooperation with the Austrian Cultural Forum in Istanbul.